osrsbox/osrsbox-api/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

+### Run the Docker Environment

-Build and activate the Docker container:
+Make sure you are at the root of the `osrsbox-api` repository.
+Build the Docker container:

 ```
 docker-compose up --build